salesforce/omakase/readme.md

 - It has one subscription method with the `@Rework` annotation
 - The subscription method has one argument, which is the AST object to be reworked

-This is the general pattern of performing rework.
-The class adds as many methods as desired, each with the `@Rework` annotation and a single argument which is the type of syntax unit to rework.
-The method will be automatically invoked by the framework, allowing you to perform any operations on the given unit.

-For more advanced examples on performing rework see the [ReworkTest.java](src/test/java/com/salesforce/omakase/functional/ReworkTest.java) class.
+For more advanced examples on performing rework see the [ReworkTest.java](src/test/java/com/salesforce/omakase/test/functional/ReworkTest.java) class.

 ##### Dynamic AST creation and modification